Gin-Quin/Fa/documentation/architecture/overview.md

 fa new project
 ```

 When working with projects, you will use the same commands as when working with packages.
-The commands will be executed for every package that implements it.
+The commands will be executed for every package that implements them.

 ```bash
 fa develop  # <-- start a development server with hot reloading for all packages